-Leigh Nugent was fortunate enough to be at the Australian Short Course Championships recently in Adelaide where he observed spring freestyle perfection.
+Leigh Nugent was fortunate enough to be at the Australian Short Course Championships recently in Adelaide where he observed freestyle sprint swimming perfection.
 Cate Campbell was back in action after a lay off period following the 2016 Rio Olympics.
-Leigh, along with everyone else, was treated to Cate’s sprint freestyle magic.
+Leigh, along with everyone else, was treated to Cate’s freestyle magic.

 Cate broke the women’s 100 metres freestyle world record by 0.3 seconds, a substantial differential over the distance.
 The time was impressive considering being so close to the first woman under 50 seconds.
 For Leigh it was how she swam that was even more impressive.